-Title: Health Economics Perspectives for Global Health Professionals
+Title: Health Economics for Global Health Professionals

 Keywords: Planning and programming